cadet-robotics/2026-Robotics/ANNOTATED_ROBOTCONTAINER.md

 - `Drive.java` for how `driveCommand(...)`, `dummyDrivePose()`, and `getDefaultCommand()` are implemented.
 - `Autos.java` for autonomous routine registration and implementations.
 - `Configs.java` and `Constants.java` for controller deadbands, port mappings, and swerve config parsing.

-If you want, I can open `Drive.java` next and annotate the `driveCommand` implementation so you have the full picture of teleop -> subsystem flow.